mikekazakov/nimble-commander/Docs/Help.md

 # Frequently Asked Questions

 **Q**: I have an idea for Nimble Commander!
 **A**: That’s fantastic!
-Feel free to contribute your ideas.
+Feel free to contribute your ideas and proposed changes to the project.
 The entire source code and build instructions for Nimble Commander are available in [this repository](https://github.com/mikekazakov/nimble-commander).
 Be sure to read through the [CONTRIBUTING](https://github.com/mikekazakov/nimble-commander/blob/main/CONTRIBUTING.md) guidelines carefully before you start.

 ---

+**Q**: Can you implement a specific feature or request?
+**A**: Likely not.
+As Nimble Commander is maintained by a single contributor, resources are limited, and I cannot accommodate all requests due to time and energy constraints.
+The Apple ecosystem is rather hostile to developers, and just maintaining the project up to date with the constant macOS/toolchain/dependencies changes requires significant effort.
+However, contributions of reasonable quality from the community are welcome.
+You can consider implementing the feature yourself.
+Check out the [contribution guidelines](https://github.com/mikekazakov/nimble-commander/blob/main/CONTRIBUTING.md) for more information.

+---

 **Q**: Nimble Commander crashes/behaves incorrectly/etc. Can you fix it?
 **A**: Possibly.
 However, it is often difficult to track down the problem without a detailed description of the setup and a set of reproducible steps.
 Please spend some time describing in detail what happened and how it can be reproduced.
 This will greatly help in resolving the issue.

----

-**Q**: Can you implement a specific feature or request?
-**A**: Likely not.
-As Nimble Commander is maintained by a single contributor, resources are limited, and I cannot accommodate all requests due to time and energy constraints.
-However, contributions from the community are welcome.
-You can consider implementing the feature yourself.
-Check out the [contribution guidelines](https://github.com/mikekazakov/nimble-commander/blob/main/CONTRIBUTING.md) for more information.

 ---

 **Q**: Preview lacks a feature XYZ, is it possible to add it?
 **A**: This might be challenging.
 The entire preview functionality is managed by macOS via the [Quick Look framework](https://en.wikipedia.org/wiki/Quick_Look).
 Rendition and behaviour for various file types is provided by various plugins in that system-wide framework, and Nimble Commander has no control over it.
 Currently it doesn’t even have any content-specific logic.
 While it’s possible to start providing special handling for some specific file types, like images, it would require significant resources to implement, test, and maintain.

 ---

 **Q**: Can Nimble Commander access iCloud storage?
 **A**: Nimble Commander does not provide first-class access to iCloud.
 Apple does not have an official API to allow applications to directly manipulate items outside of their own containers.
 At least that’s my understanding of the status quo at the moment of writing (I’d be glad to be proven wrong).
 However, you can manually navigate to `~/Library/Mobile Documents/com~apple~CloudDocs` and access the items there using the normal UI of Nimble Commander.
 This usually works, but there is no guarantee that the content of that folder is properly synchronized.

 ---

 **Q**: Nimble Commander crashes with EXC_BAD_INSTRUCTION.
 **A**: This has been observed when macOS Catalina is installed on hardware that is not officially supported.
 Nimble Commander/x64 requires SSE4.2 since v1.2.9, which is available on all Mac models officially supported by Catalina.
 If this OS version is installed on a machine with a CPU lacking these instructions, Nimble Commander v1.2.9+ cannot run.
 The only workaround is to use an older version.

 ---